VerifiedJoseph/vigilant/docs/environment-variables.md

 ## User agent

 By default, Vigilant uses the user agent `Vigilant/VERSION_NUMBER (https://github.com/VerifiedJoseph/vigilant)` when fetching feeds, this behaviour can be overridden by setting the environment variable `VIGILANT_USER_AGENT`.
-The user agent can also be controlled on a per-feed basis via [feeds.yaml](./feeds.md).
+The user agent can also be controlled on a per-feed basis via [feeds config file](./feeds.md).

 | Name                  | Description                          |
 | --------------------- | ------------------------------------ |